umputun/remark42/site/src/docs/configuration/email/index.md

     - MG_DOMAIN=example.com
 ```

-Please note that before [stevenolen/mailgun-smtp-server#5](https://github.com/stevenolen/mailgun-smtp-server/issues/5) is fixed, Europe domain names are not supported by this tool.
+Please note that this Docker image is unmaintained and Europe domain names are not supported by this tool.

 #### fgribreau/smtp-to-sendgrid-gateway

-Here is `docker-compose.yml` configuration part spinning up a container for
+Here is the `docker-compose.yml` configuration part spinning up a container for
 [fgribreau/smtp-to-sendgrid-gateway](https://hub.docker.com/r/fgribreau/smtp-to-sendgrid-gateway):

 ```yaml